fright7/Project/Titanic/README.md

 # Titanic Prediction
 This is data analysis for titanic data.
+And predict whether crew survived or not through properties of crew

 ## Prerequisite
 Seaborn, pandas, sklearn, matplotlib